Alina Homecare – Blog Header (Purple Version)

 Who benefits from Overnight Care?

-Overnight Care has many benefits for various groups of people.
+Overnight Care has many benefits for various people.
 It can help older people who may struggle at bedtime; it also assists those who are recovering from an illness or surgery.
 People with long term health problems can receive extra support too.
-Family members feel more at ease and supported when their loved ones have overnight care.
+Family members feel more at ease and supported when their loved ones are receiving overnight support.